sevenaces/resizer/README.md

 ### Support to be added
 1. To leave one of height/width as empty, and have this automatically resize image
 2. Just reformat image to webp, without changing size
+3. Provide list of ALLOWED_RESOLUTIONS and only deliver images on those sizes
+4. The code needs to be majorly cleaned up.

 ## Appendix